Swathipinky2/Youtube-Clone/README.md

 2. You will now be able to explore the YouTube clone user interface, watch sample videos, and view and post comments.

+## Live Demo

+You can access the live demo of the YouTube Clone project [here](https://swathipinky2.github.io/Youtube-clone/).

 ## Contributing

 Contributions to this project are highly encouraged.
 If you wish to contribute, please follow these steps: